MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 A SvcParam in this form SHALL be parsed as specified above, and the decoded `value` SHALL be used as its wire format encoding.

+For some SvcParamKeys, the SvcParamValue corresponds to a list or set of items.
+Presentation formats for such keys SHOULD make use of the decoding algorithm in {{value-list}}, producing a "value-list".

 SvcParams in presentation format MAY appear in any order, but keys MUST NOT be repeated.